-Building Element: Clothes Dryer Rated Feature Task On-Site Inspection Protocol Rated Feature Total annual consumption of clothes dryer Task Determine the total annual consumption of clothes dryer On-Site Inspection Protocol Record whether the clothes dryer is or is not installed at the time of the inspection.
-When the clothes dryer is installed at the time inspection: • Record clothes dryer model number. • Determine the fuel type of the dryer. • Determine whether the clothes dryer is moisture sensing or not. • Record the location of the clothes dryer whether it is in the Conditioned Space Volume of the Dwelling Unit, Unrated Heated Space, or Unrated Conditioned Space. • Determine the Efficiency Factor or Combined Energy Factor of the clothes dryer from: - the manufacturer's data sheet, - the California Energy Commission Appliance Database, - the EPA ENERGY STAR website, or another reputable source.
+Building Element: Clothes Dryer Rated Feature Task On-Site Inspection Protocol Total annual consumption of clothes dryer Determine and record the total annual consumption of clothes dryer Record whether the clothes dryer is or is not installed at the time of the inspection.
+When the clothes dryer is installed at the time inspection: Record clothes dryer model number.
+Determine and record the fuel type of the dryer.
+Determine and record whether the clothes dryer is moisture sensing or not.
+Record the location of the clothes dryer whether it is in the Conditioned Space Volume of the Dwelling Unit, Unrated Heated Space, or Unrated Conditioned Space.
+Determine and record the Efficiency Factor or Combined Energy Factor of the clothes dryer from: the manufacturer's data sheet, the California Energy Commission Appliance Database, the EPA ENERGY STAR website, or another reputable source.
 When the clothes dryers are located outside of the Dwelling Unit, in addition to the information above, record the number of clothes dryers.